Carol & the End of the World

-Carol & the End of the World (stylized as carol & the end of the world) is an American adult animated comedy drama television miniseries created by Dan Guterman for Netflix.
+Carol & the End of the World (stylized as carol & the end of the world) is an adult animated comedy drama television miniseries created by Dan Guterman for Netflix.
 Produced by Bardel Entertainment, it was released on December 15, 2023.

 The series is based on the premise of planetary collisions.
 The planet Earth is about to collide with the fictional planet Keppler, and human extinction is inevitable.
 Most humans attempt to fulfil their lifelong dreams before they die.
-But the former secretary Carol Kohl instead finds a way to pass time by joining a group of office workers who crunch numbers for products that seemingly don't exist.
+But former secretary Carol Kohl instead finds a way to pass the time by joining a group of office workers who crunch numbers for products that seemingly do not exist.

-The series featured Kimberly Hébert Gregory's final television role before her death in 2025.
+The series featured Kimberly Hébert Gregory's final role before her death in 2025.

 Premise

-With a mysterious planet hurtling towards Earth, extinction is imminent for the people of the world.
-While most feel liberated to pursue their wildest dreams, one quiet and awkward woman, Carol, stands alone—lost among the hedonistic masses.

-Director Dan Guterman described the show as "a love letter to routine.
-A show about the comforts of monotony.
-An animated existential comedy about the daily rituals that make up the gaps that make up a life."
+A mysterious planet is hurtling toward Earth, and the world has erupted into a chaotic, hedonistic free-for-all skydiving, yacht-stealing, and bucket-list bingeing.
+But quiet, awkward Carol is just trying to return a library book on time.
+Lost among the frantic masses, she slowly discovers that her small, unremarkable routine might be the most radical and surprisingly comforting way to spend her final days ."